The Rolling Stones: 1972–1977: Critical fluctuations and Ronnie Wood replaces Taylor

 Near the end of 1974, Taylor began to lose patience after years of feeling like a "junior citizen in the band of jaded veterans".
 The band's situation made normal functioning complicated, with members living in different countries, and legal barriers restricting where they could tour.
 In addition, drug use was starting to affect Taylor's and Richards' productivity, and Taylor felt some of his own creative contributions were going unrecognised.
-At the end of 1974, Taylor quit the Rolling Stones.
+At the end of 1974, Taylor quit the band.
 Taylor said in 1980, "I wanted to broaden my scope as a guitarist and do something else ...
 I wasn't really composing songs or writing at that time.
 I was just beginning to write, and that influenced my decision ...
 There are some people who can just ride along from crest to crest; they can ride along somebody else's success.
 And there are some people for whom that's not enough.
 It really wasn't enough for me."

-The Stones needed a new guitarist, and the recording sessions in Munich for the next album, Black and Blue (1976) (number 2 in the UK, number 1 in the US), provided an opportunity for some guitarists hoping to join the band to work while trying out.
+The Stones needed a new guitarist, and the recording sessions in Munich for the next album, Black and Blue (1976) (number 2 in the UK, number 1 in the US), were effectively used as auditions.
 Guitarists as stylistically disparate as Peter Frampton and Jeff Beck were auditioned, as well as Robert A. Johnson and Shuggie Otis.
 Both Beck and Irish blues rock guitarist Rory Gallagher later claimed they had played without realising they were being auditioned.
 American session players Wayne Perkins and Harvey Mandel also tried out, but Richards and Jagger preferred for the band to remain purely British.
-When Ronnie Wood auditioned, everyone agreed he was the right choice.
+When Faces guitarist Ronnie Wood auditioned, everyone agreed he was the right choice.
 He had already recorded and played live with Richards, and had contributed to the recording and writing of the track "It's Only Rock 'n Roll".
 He had declined Jagger's earlier offer to join the Stones, because of his commitment to Faces, saying "that's what's really important to me".
 Faces' lead singer Rod Stewart went so far as to say he would take bets that Wood would not join the Stones.

-In 1975, Wood officially joined the Rolling Stones for their upcoming Tour of the Americas, which was a contributing factor in the disbandment of Faces.
-Unlike the other band members, however, Wood was a salaried employee, which remained the case until the early 1990s, when he finally joined the Stones' business partnership.
+In 1975, Wood joined the band as second guitarist for their upcoming Tour of the Americas, which was a contributing factor in the disbandment of Faces.
+His installment as an official Rolling Stone was announced in 1976; unlike the other band members, however, Wood was a salaried employee, which remained the case until the early 1990s, when he finally joined the Stones' business partnership.